burakbuyuktombak/Disaster-Response-Pipeline/README.md

 Screenshots of running scripts were added as JPEG files.
 Webpage results were saved as MHTML web pages(single files containing the contents of whole page)

+#How to run scripts

+*** Scripts have been run in given working environment without any errors.

+Instructions:
+1. Run the following commands in the project's root directory to set up your database and model.

+    - To run ETL pipeline that cleans data and stores in database `python data/process_data.py data/disaster_messages.csv data/disaster_categories.csv data/DisasterResponse.db`
+    - To run ML pipeline that trains classifier and saves `python models/train_classifier.py data/DisasterResponse.db models/classifier.pkl`

+2. Go to `app` directory: `cd app`

+3. Run your web app: `python run.py`

+4. Click the `PREVIEW` button to open the homepage